arya-io/BigData/09_HBase.md

 ---

 ### 📷 **Visual Representation**
-Your image clearly illustrates the **interaction between WAL, MemStore, BlockCache, and HFiles** to ensure efficient data processing and fault tolerance in HBase.
+The image clearly illustrates the **interaction between WAL, MemStore, BlockCache, and HFiles** to ensure efficient data processing and fault tolerance in HBase.

 ---